Friday, July 31, 2015

 Aesthetics

 The visuals are pretty and cartoony in style: the backgrounds are incredibly well-drawn and each dino sprite is absolutely gorgeous.
-In fact, it's the characters which I love the most because they are so funny and with their own unique personality and silly expressions - especially when knocked unconscious.
-If I had to moan, it's the basic animations which aren't exactly anything special.
-But, they needn't be because Prehistorik always looks great.
+In fact, it's the characters that I love the most because they are so funny and feature their own unique personality and silly expressions - especially when knocked unconscious.
+I almost feel nasty clubbing them.
+Almost.

 Music can be played throughout the game and reminds me of Where Time Stood Still.
-It's got that lovely chip feel with a style that compliments the gameplay perfectly.
+It's got that lovely chip feel with a style that completely complements the gameplay.
 Very nice and never overwhelming but, if you so desire, you can play without music.
-Enable the sound effects anytime you like but it will feel a little bare afterwards.
-I preferred the music but try for yourself by pressing F2/F3 alternatives between the two.
+Pressing F2/F3 alternates between music and sound effects but music wins for me.

 A platformer without ... platforms?
 Avoid the fish, always good advice!